A Yang-Baxter equation for metaplectic ice

 Referring to \cite{KojimaChain} for notation, we will take the decorated spin $-0$ to have graded degree~0, and the spins $+a$, where $a$ is an integer modulo $n$, to have degree~1.
 Thus we are concerned with $\widehat{\mathfrak{gl}}(1|n)$.
-For the sake of comparing our results to Kojima's, the parameter $q$ in this section will be Kojima's $q$, which will equal $\sqrt{v}$; it is not the same as $q$ in the other sections of this paper.
+For the sake of comparing our results to Kojima's, the parameter $q$ in this section will be Kojima's $q$, which will equal $\sqrt{v}$; it is not the same as $q$ (the cardinality of the $p$-adic residue field) in the other sections of this paper.

-In Figure~\ref{comparekojima} we have the Boltzmann weights from Figure~\ref{gamgamice} divided by $z_1^n$, compared with the corresponding coefficients from (2.4)-(2.7) of~\cite{KojimaChain} which we have multiplied by the constant $1-q^2z$.
+In Figure~\ref{comparekojima} we have the Boltzmann weights from Figure~\ref{gamgamice} divided by $z_i^n$, compared with the corresponding $R$-matrix entries from (2.4)-(2.7) of~\cite{KojimaChain} which we have multiplied by the constant $1-q^2z$.

 We will give two ways of modifying the $R$-matrix to obtain another $R$-matrix that is also a solution of the Yang-Baxter equation.
 One method only affects the weights in cases III, VII and VIII.
 The other only affects the weights in cases II, V and VI.
-After these changes, we will be able to match the Kojima Boltzmann weights up to sign, with $z=z_2/z_1$ and $q^2=v$.
+After these changes, we will be able to match the Kojima Boltzmann weights up to sign, with $z=z_i/z_j$ and $q^2=v$.
 (Then we will have to discuss the sign.)

-For each nonzero complex number $z$, let $V (z)$ be an $n + 1$ dimensional vector space with basis $v_{\alpha} = v_{\alpha} (z)$, where $\alpha$ runs through $n + 1$ ``decorated spins.''
+For each nonzero complex number $z$, let $V (z)$ be an $(n + 1)$-dimensional vector space with basis $v_{\alpha} = v_{\alpha} (z)$, where $\alpha$ runs through $n + 1$ ``decorated spins.''
 These are the ordered pairs $+a$ with $0 \leqslant a < n$ and $-0$.

-Previously we interpreted the vertex $R_{z_1, z_2}$ as a vertex in a graph with certain Boltzmann weights attached to it.
+Previously we interpreted the vertex $R_{z_i, z_j}$ as a vertex in a graph with certain Boltzmann weights attached to it.
 We now reinterpret it as an endomorphism of a vector space, as usual in the application of quantum groups to solvable lattice models.
-If $\alpha, \beta, \gamma, \delta$ are decorated spins, let $R_{\alpha, \beta}^{\gamma, \delta} (z_1, z_2)$ be the Boltzmann weight of vertex $R_{z_1, z_2}$ with the decorated spins $\alpha, \beta, \gamma, \delta$ arranged as follows:
+If $\alpha, \beta, \gamma, \delta$ are decorated spins, let $R_{\alpha, \beta}^{\gamma, \delta} (z_i, z_j)$ be the Boltzmann weight of vertex $R_{z_i, z_j}$ with the decorated spins $\alpha, \beta, \gamma, \delta$ arranged as follows:

-We assemble these into an endomorphism $R_{z_1, z_2}$ of $V (z_1) \otimes V (z_2)$ as follows:
+We assemble these into an endomorphism $R_{z_i, z_j}$ of $V (z_1) \otimes V (z_2)$ as follows:

 \begin{lemma} We have